envelope-zero/backend/README.md

 ### Configuration

-:warning: If you do not configure a postgresql database, sqlite will automatically be used.
-Mount a persistent volume to the `/data` directory - this is where the sqlite database is stored.
-If you do not do this, you will lose all data every time the container is deleted.
+:warning: You need to configure a persistent storage to be mounted to `/data`, e.g. a docker volume.
+If you do not do this, upon deleting the container, all your data will be lost.

 The backend can be configured with the following environment variables.